-In honour of Mother’s Day, I would like to look at what it may mean when we dream of a mother figure.
+In honour of Mother’s Day, I would like to look at the meaning of mother in dreams.

 Mothers can mean so very much in life as well as dreams.
 When we dream of mothers, it may relate to our (often complex) relationship with our own mother, or it could be a more symbolic dream about what mothers mean to us in general (which of course will be influenced by our relationship with our mothers, other mothers we have known, as well as with our children if we have them.)
 The best way to address dreams such as these is to begin by writing a list of what we think it means to be “a mother.”
 Then consider how these attributes are relevant in your day to day life right now.
 You may have associations of guilt, responsibility, control, sacrifice, appreciation, resentment, love or deep ambivalence.
 Each person’s relationship with their mother is unique, but the unifying point is that despite these differences, each and everyone of us has a mother.